MathieuNls/bianca/bianca.md

 ## Online {#sec:online}

 In this section, we describe the online part of our approach.
-We call it _online_ because it is an interactive process with the engineer committing new modification.
+We call it _online_ because it is an interactive process with the software developer committing new modifications.
 In this part, each time a commit is made, a pre-commit hook kicks in (Section \ref{sec:Pre-Commit-Hook}) and we extract the modified block using the technique previously presented (Section \ref{sec:block-extract}).
 The newly modified blocks are compared to block modification known to have introduced a defect (Section \ref{sec:extracted}) and we recommend to apply the fixes that were used to correct the identified defect (Section \ref{sec:propose}).